Baraclough praises depleted NI after win

 "This is a tough place to come, so for us to control the majority of the play and play some really good stuff, it could have been more, but we'll take the four goals."

-After building a two-goal lead through the impressive Ballard and Washington's penalty, the hosts hit back through a superb Rolandas Baravykas strike before being awarded a penalty, which saw Paddy McNair yellow carded.
+After Northern Ireland built a two-goal lead through the impressive Ballard and Washington's penalty, the hosts hit back with a superb Rolandas Baravykas strike before being awarded a penalty, which saw Paddy McNair yellow carded.

-However, Bailey Peacock-Farrell, who had already saved two penalties for Sheffield Wednesday this season, denied Arvydas Novikovas from the spot and kept Northern Ireland in front.
+However, Bailey Peacock-Farrell, who had already saved two penalties for Sheffield Wednesday this season, denied Arvydas Novikovas from the spot and kept the visitors in front.

 Minutes later Lavery added a third goal which gave NI the breathing space required to see the game out before McNair netted a penalty of his own late on.